-Quarter finalist 2017 Nicholl Fellowships, quarter finalist 2017 American Zoetrope Screenplay Competition, finalist in current 2018 Women's Film & Script Showcase.
+(Finalist, 2018 Women's Film & Script Showcase, Quarter finalist 2017 Nicholl Fellowships, Quarter finalist 2017 American Zoetrope Screenplay Competition)

-An attractive and flamboyant extrovert, Ellis knew how to harness the power of politics and public relations for her own advantage.
-She shamelessly manipulated and exploited politicians and newspaper reporters alike, and her captivating story-telling
+An attractive and flamboyant extrovert, Ellis knows how to harness the power of politics and public relations for her own advantage.
+She shamelessly manipulates and exploits politicians and newspaper reporters alike, and her captivating story-telling

 'The balance between career and motherhood has been well-documented on film, but what makes this script unique is that, instead of painting the issue as black-and-white, it delves into the complexity of it from the female perspective.’